-When comparing EU states to non-EU states with expanded versions of ELECLAW, users can choose to either use only the TCN indicators, which do not take into account the EU citizens, or the aggregated indicator that takes into account that all EU states must grant candidacy rights to EU citizens in local legislative elections (voting rights for local mayoral elections and local referenda are not formally required by EU law, though for mayoral elections candidacy rights for EU citizens are the default from which countries may opt out).
-Also here, however, we uncover variation in residence requirements (and, in Germany, territorial coverage) for the voting rights of EU citizens in local legislative elections - a measure not foreseen by EU law as long as not more than 20% of the eligible voting population are non-nationals (applies to Luxembourg only).
+When comparing EU states to non-EU states, users can choose to either use only the TCN indicators, which do not take into account EU citizens, or the aggregated indicator that takes into account that all EU states must grant voting rights to EU citizens in local legislative elections (voting rights for local mayoral elections and local referenda are not formally required by EU law).
+Note, however, that we find variation in residence requirements (and, in Germany, territorial coverage) for the voting rights of EU citizens in local legislative elections - a measure not foreseen by EU law as long as not more than 20% of the eligible voting population are non-nationals (a derogation that applies to Luxembourg only).

-At the level of EU elections, however, we again only cover EU citizens, because participation in EP elections can be considered a specific aspect of EU citizenship and because only some exceptional countries such as Portugal and the UK grant candidacy rights to very particular TCNs.
+At the level of EP elections, however, we again only cover EU citizens, because participation in EP elections can be considered a specific aspect of EU citizenship and because only some exceptional countries such as Portugal and the UK grant candidacy rights to very particular TCNs.
 Note that the enfranchisement of EU citizens in EP elections is required by EU law.
 Countries only vary with respect to residence requirements.
-These are - again - only compatible with EU law if not more than 20% of the eligible voting population are non-nationals (as in Luxembourg).
+These are again - only compatible with EU law if not more than 20% of the eligible voting population are non-nationals (as in Luxembourg).